-If you find that your Windows Update is stuck downloading updates at 0 % or any other figure in Windows 10, Windows 8.1, Windows 8, Windows 7 and Windows Vista as well, then this post will help you fix the issue.
+If you find that your Windows Update is stuck downloading updates at 0 % or any other figure in Windows 11 or Windows 10, then this post will help you fix the issue.

 Windows Update stuck downloading updates

-From the WinX Menu, open Command Prompt (Admin).
-Type the following one after the other and hit Enter:
+Open Command Prompt (Admin), type the following one after the other and hit Enter:

 net stop wuauserv